garrandall/popular-music-data/tracks/regret-letoya-ludacris.md

 I keep her by my side like a holster
 I plan to make a full house and I aint talkin bout poker But I might Poke her and just stroke her
-Cuz im about to treat her like a real man suppose to LUDA!
+Cuz I'm about to treat her like a real man suppose to LUDA!